SAP-archive/kyma-runtime-virtual-event/exercises/04/readme.md

 4. Add the following line: ``` {YOUR.MINIKUBE.IP} numbers-generator-service.kyma.local ```
 5. Type ```:wq``` and select the Enter key to save the changes.

-To verify that everything worked just fine we can try to curl our service deployment:
+To verify that everything worked just fine, we can try to curl our service deployment:

 ```
 curl -ik https://number-generator-service.kyma.local/
 curl -k https://numbers-generator-service.kyma.local/
 ```

-Also you should be able to open the website in your browser.
+Also, you should be able to open the website in your browser.

 You will see the following response for each service:

-The new services are exposed, but controlled by authentication service.
-Let's work on that on the next section.
+The new services are exposed but controlled by the authentication service.
+Let's work on that in the next section.

 ![kyma-runtime-virtual-event-04-02](kyma-runtime-virtual-event-04-02.png)

 ### Creating  OAuth2 Client Credentials

 You are almost there!!!
-You have created the services, exposed them, have tried to use it, but fail, because you still don't have credentials to do that.
+You have created the services, exposed them, have tried to use it, but fail because you still don't have the credentials to do that.

-In this section we will present to you, how to create the OAuth2 Client Credentials and how to use them to get access to your new Services exposed.
+This section will present to you how to create the OAuth2 Client Credentials and how to use them to get access to your new Services exposed.

 Once again, we will practice creating YAML files to create a new OAuth2Client object in the Kyma cluster.
 As the client credential is related to a configuration, let's create the YAML file inside the folder config with the name credentials.yaml.